GNU-Ymir/Documentations/types-personnalises/objects/inher.md

 ## Inheritance and construction

-Inheritance is done through the keyword `over'.
+Inheritance is done through the keyword `over`.
 An heir type will have all the `protected` and `public` attributes of the parent class, as well as all the methods also `protected` or `public`.
 A constructor must be defined in the heir and the heir must call the constructor of the parent class before performing any operation.